MLSeward/MLSeward/README.md

 - Math Teacher :abacus: | Spreadsheet Maker :ledger:| Data Enthusiast | All-around Problem Solver :bulb:

 - 👀 I started learning about SQL and Data Visualization last Summer (2023) through an Uplimit Bootcamp.
-I’m interested in learning more during the next few months to better prepare for my first 'official' Data Analyst role.
+I’m interested in continuing my learning to better prepare for my first 'official' Data Analyst role.

 I have also been juggling a full-time job, part-time job, and coaching Volleyball for 5 months.
 BTW: The 7th grade team I coached won the championship for our region!